Human Rights, Certificate

 • articulate justifications of human rights frameworks and regimes as well as critiques of discourses on, and approaches to, human rights;

-• identify human rights violations based on existing international human rights legal frameworks;
+• identify human rights violations and analyze mitigation options based on existing international human rights legal frameworks;

 • identify the basic operational functions of international and domestic legal regimes involved with the promulgation, promotion, and protection of modern human rights standards;

-• analyze and evaluate the relationship of human rights to individuals, governments, corporations, and civil society organizations, and analyze and evaluate the role of each in the promotion and protection of human rights and in relation to other social priorities;
+• analyze and evaluate the relationship of human rights to individuals, governments, corporations, and civil society organizations and analyze and evaluate the role of each in the promotion and protection of human rights and in relationship to other social priorities;

-• identify specific target audience(s) with the capacity to raise awareness about and mitigate human rights abuses, and to effectively communicate desired actions and outcomes to these diverse audiences in both academic and/or nonacademic settings; and
+• identify specific target audience(s) with the capacity to raise awareness about and mitigate human rights abuses and to effectively communicate desired actions and outcomes to these diverse audiences in both academic and/or non-academic settings;

 • develop critical thinking, reading, listening, writing, research, and analytical skills.